mmhorst/UW-admission-dash/README.md

 This repo supports an interactive, dashboard visualization for UW Admission Statistics through 2018, available here: https://grad.uw.edu/wp-content/uploads/2019/06/admissions

+Total Applicants and Acceptance Rates are implemented for now, with more useability upcoming for future commits.

 Developed on Jupyter Notebook 4.1.1, choose to run either download the pdfs yourself or run everything from the batch script: